DockSkope/dockskope/README.md

-# 🐳 DockScope Website
+# 🐳 DockSkope Website

-A modern, responsive website for the DockScope Docker container monitoring and alerting system.
+A modern, responsive website for the DockSkope Docker container monitoring and alerting system.

 ## 🚀 Features